 The University of California Research eXchange (UC ReX) Data Explorer enables UC investigators to identify potential research study cohorts at the five UC medical centers.
 Users can conduct interactive searches of data derived from patient care activities at Davis, Irvine, San Diego and San Francisco as well as UCLA.

 What data is available through this tool?

 Cohort counts rather than data sets are available through the UC ReX Data Explorer.
 These are based on de-identified data extracted from each institution’s clinical data warehouse, transformed into a common data representation, and stored in a separate, dedicated data repository at each institution.
 Currently, the following search terms are available for querying: Demographics, Diagnoses, Procedures, Laboratory Tests, Medications, Visit Details, Vital Signs and Vital Status.
-We will be adding ICD-10 Procedures and CPT codes in the near future.

 What can UC ReX not do?

 UC ReX is a cohort discovery tool, meaning only patient counts can be retrieved.
 Individual patient-level data cannot be accessed through this tool, but it is possible to gather this information outside of UC ReX.
 Please contact us directly at firstname.lastname@example.org if you would like individual patient-level data.
 These requests will be reviewed on a case by case basis.

 To access the UC ReX Data Explorer workbench at UCLA, researchers must be affiliated with a UCLA principal investigator and complete training.

 If you would like to request access to the UC ReX Data Explorer workbench, or if you have questions, please email email@example.com.

 Training materials and background information about UC ReX is available at UC ReX Central.